 Most alarm companies offer pre-built equipment packages and require professional installation.
-Link Interactive lets you build your custom security system using the equipment they offer and its wireless security system are designed for self-installation.
+Link Interactive lets you build your custom security system using the equipment they offer and their wireless security systems are designed for self-installation.
 This is what makes Link Interactive an ideal choice for DIYers.

-Link Interactive is also ideal for renters because it lets you choose how long you want to be tied down to its monitoring service.
+Link Interactive is also ideal for renters because they let you choose how long you want to be tied down to their monitoring service.
 Link Interactive offers 1-year, 2-year, and 3-year monitoring contracts.
 Of course, if you're a homeowner who doesn't want to commit to a long-term monitoring contract, Link Interactive also works for you.

-Unfortunately, Link Interactive doesn't offer medical monitoring services, so it's not a good option for independent living seniors.
-What it does offer is a panic button attached to a watch strap.
+Unfortunately, Link Interactive doesn't offer medical monitoring services, so they are not a good option for independent living seniors.
+What they do offer is a panic button attached to a watch strap.
 It works kind of like a Personal Emergency Response System but it doesn't offer fall detection and it's not a dedicated for medical emergencies.
 If pressed, it only prompts the monitoring center to call you, not send medical emergency responders.